-Within the context of working longer, certain benefits which were granted for early retirement can no longer be recognised as a provision for employee benefits.
-The Group has developed a "renewed" pension plan to address this issue.
-The implementation of this plan was for the most part carried out in 2021.
+In the context of working longer, certain benefits granted for early retirement can no longer be recognized as a provision for employee benefits.
+The Group has developed a 'renewed' pension plan to address this issue.
+The implementation of this plan was for the most part carried out in 2021 ad was completed in 2022.

-The 2021 and 2020 figures take into account this renewed pension plan and its terms, but there remains a small part for which no agreement has been reached yet.
-The amounts of those anticipatory benefits for 1.321 k EUR (2020: 1.436 k EUR) were no longer included as a provision for employee benefits but recognised as a constructive obligation for which they were presented on the balance sheet in the caption 'Other provisions'.
+The figures of 31 December 2021 took into account this renewed pension plan and its terms, but there remains a small part for which no agreement has been reached.
+These remaining anticipatory benefits amount for 1.321 k EUR at 31 December 2021 and were not recorded as a provision for employee benefits liabilities, but were recorded as a liability on the balance sheet item 'Provisions, other'.
+At 30 June 2022, the renewed plan was further completed, as a result of which no further 'Provisions, other' had to be recorded.